ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q130.
 You are writing a child Terraform module which provisions an AWS instance.
 You want to make use of the IP address returned in the root configuration.
 You name the instance resource "main".

-- [x] A. Which of these is the correct way to define the output value using HCL2?
+Which of these is the correct way to define the output value using HCL2?

 > no such definition as "return"